The neurology encompasses all diseases of the brain and nervous system. A distinction is made between neurological and neurodegenerative diseases.

 The neural network

-Each long axon is surrounded by oligodendrocytes in the brain and spinal cord and by lemnocytes in the peripheral nervous system.
-The membranes of these cells consist of a fat-protein compound (so-called lipoproteins), the myelin.
-The membranes are tightly wrapped around the axon and form a multi-layered covering.
-This myelin coat (myelin sheath) functions in a similar way to the insulation of an electrical cable.
+Each long axon is surrounded by oligodendrocytes in the brain and spinal cord, and by lemnocytes in the peripheral nervous system.
+The membranes of these cells consist of a fat-protein compound (so-called lipoproteins), called myelin.
+The membranes are tightly wrapped around the axon, forming a multilayered covering.
+This myelin sheath functions similarly to the insulation of an electrical cable.
 Nerve impulses travel much faster in nerves covered by a myelin sheath than in those without.

 Due to the powerful performance of our supercomputer “brain”, it requires large amounts of energy.
-Around 20% of the total energy requirement is used by our brain alone!
+Around 20% of the total energy requirement is attributable to our brain alone!
 And cellular energy (ATP) is produced by our mitochondria, the so-called "power plants" of our cells.
-If the mitochondria no longer work properly, this is called mitochondrial disease - and our brain also loses performance.
+When the mitochondria no longer function properly, it is called mitochondrial disease—and our brain also loses performance.

-To avoid this, it is important to ensure that the mitochondria are adequately supplied with micronutrients, such as R-alpha-lipoic acid, coenzyme Q10, NADH and cofactors (especially B vitamins)..
-Since a kind of controlled oxyhydrogen reaction takes place in the mitochondria, in which oxygen is burned (with macronutrients as “fuel”), a sufficient blood flow and therefore oxygen supply to the brain Here we provide ginkgo biloba and L-arginine important services.
+To avoid this, it is important to ensure that the mitochondria are adequately supplied with micronutrients, such as R-alpha lipoic acid, coenzyme Q10, NADH and cofactors (v.a.
+B vitamins).
+Since a kind of controlled oxyhydrogen reaction takes place in the mitochondria, in which oxygen is burned (with macronutrients as “fuel”), a sufficient blood circulation and therefore oxygen supply to the brain Here we make ginkgo biloba and L-Arginine important services.

-Chronic inflammation (autoimmune reactions play a central role here), stress, environmental toxins, etc., as well as the energy production in the mitochondria, constantly leads to free radicals that can damage tissues like our brainDefusing these free radicals is the job of antioxidants.
+Chronic inflammation (here, for example, autoimmune reactions play a central role), stress, environmental toxins, etc., as well as energy production in the mitochondria, constantly creates free radicals that can damage tissues like our brainDefusing these free radicals is the job of antioxidants.
 Particularly strong antioxidants include astaxanthin, OPC from grape seed extract, glutathione or vitamins C and E.

 B) NEURODEGENERATIVE DISEASES